Cerebellar Disease Group

 Our group is one of the few laboratories worldwide who have developed a robust protocol to generate cerebellar neurons and organoids from human induced pluripotent stem cells (iPSCs).
 This exciting technology allows us, for the first time, to study the development and function of human cerebellar neurons in the dish using available cells from healthy people as well as patients with cerebellar disorders.

-Together, our work provides a more rigorous understanding of the genes and pathways behind these diseases.
-We hope that our findings will ultimately help to inspire improved clinical treatments.
+Together, our work provides a more rigorous understanding of the genes and pathways behind cerebellar diseases.
+We hope that our findings will ultimately help to inspire improved clinical treatments for patients.

 Join the lab

 We are an enthusiastic group of people from different backgrounds, who all share our passion for science.
 Enquiries from motivated and talented students and post-docs to discuss available research projects and funding possibilities are always welcome.
 Get in touch

 We are currently recruiting for a post-doc position on a new and exciting drug discovery project aimed to develop novel therapeutics for spinocerebellar ataxia (SCA).
 Further details and how to apply can be found here.

 Opportunities for DPhil/PhD projects in the Becker group are available through a number of graduate programmes: